step-/find-n-run/usr/share/doc/findnrun/index.md

    combobox is normally blank until it is focused **and** up-arrow has been pressed at least once.
 The first key press displays the command associated with the current entry.

+[3] If you are running in a multi-user environment, be aware that find-n-run's temporary files are readable by everyone by default.
+   Use command-line option `--perm=` to tighten permissions.

 ## Screenshots